-.....
-PRINT DIRECTIVES
+....
+PRINT DIRECTIVES .....

-PRINT CONTROL CHARACTERS may be entered anywhere in a line to invoke underlining, boildface, subscripts, pauses, etc. They are entered by typing "P and a letter.
-A directory of most print controls is given on the "P PREFIX MENU; see manual for more."
+PRINT CONTROL CHARACTERS may be entered anywhere in a fine to invoke underlining, bolldface, subscripts, pauses, etc. They are entered by typing "P and a letter.
+A directory of most print controls is given on the "P PREFIX MENU, see manual for more.

 DOT COMMANDS are special lines beginning with a period and a two-letter code.
-They control page breaks, headings, page numbering, page layout, etc. Dot commands are typed in like other text.
+They control page breaks, headings, page non-pering page layout, etc. Dot commands are typed in like other text.

-"JD SCREEN 1 PRINT DIRECTIVES
+JD SCREEN 1 PRINT DIRECTIVES

+· · · · · DOT COMMANDS · · · · ·

+PUT EACH DOT COMMAND ON SEPARATE LINE, WITH , IN COL 1

+PA new Page

-.....
-DOT COMMANDS PUT EACH DOT COMMAND ON SEPARATE LINE, WITH IN COL 1. new PAge CP n new page if less than n lines left on this page OP Omit Page numbers when printing, starting this page PN print Page Numbers, starting this page (default) PN n set Page Number to n, print page numbers PC n Page number Column (default 33 (30 if 64-col screen)) PO n Page Offset: extra indent when printed (default 8) comment, not printed text
+CP n new page if less than it lines left on this page

+OP Omit Page numbers when printing, starting this page PN (default)

+print Page Numbers, starting this page PN n set Page Number to n, print page numbers comment, not printed text

+PC n Page number Column (default 33 (30 if 64-col screen))

+POin Page Offset: extra indent when printed (default 8)

-AID SCREEN 2 DOT COMMANDS
+^JD DOT COMMANDS SCREEN 2

-(default blank) HE text.
+PL n Paper Length Intel (replaces page number) HE text.
 HEading used until next.
-HE (blank) FO text_FOoting (replaces page number) PL n Paper Length. total number of lines (default 66) # lines, top of paper to text (3) MT n Margin at Top: MBn Margin at Bottom: # lines, end text to end paper (8)# lines text on page is PL - MT - MB (defaults to 55) HMn Heading Margin: blank lines between head and text FMn Footing Margin: blank lines, text to footing For page breaks to display as they will print, use (2) (2) PL.
-MT, MB.
-AND LH (next frame) at file beginning only
+HE (default blank) (blank) (default 66) MT n Margin at Top: # lines, top of paper to text (3) MB n Margin at Bottom: # lines, end text to end paper (8) # lines text on page is PL - MT - MB (defaults to 55) HMn Heading Margin: blank lines between head and text Footing Margin: blank lines, text to footing (2) (2)For page breaks to display as they will print, use PL.
+MT.
+MB.
+AND .LH (next frame) at file beginning only

-JD SCREEN 3 DOT COMMANDS continued
+\JD SCREEN 3 DOT COMMANDS continued

-THE FOLLOWING WORK ONLY WITH INCREMENTAL PRINTERSLine Height in 48ths of an inch (default 8) CWn Character Width in 120ths of an inch, for standard or afternate pitch, whichever is in use (see P menu), (default 12 for standard, 10 for afternate) SR n Subscript / Superscript Roll in 48ths of an inch.
-(3)

-SR n Subscript / Superscript Roll in 48hs of an inch (3) UJ OFF/ON "MICROJUSTIFICATION" officen (default ON) Use to insure that printed column alignment exactly matches screen, e.g. for tabular material: Put UJ OFF before table, put UJ ON after table.
+THE FOLLOWING WORK ONLY WITH INCREMENTAL PRINTERS: LH n Line Height in 48ths of an inch (default 8) CWn Character Width in 120ths of an inch, for standard or alternate pitch, whichever is in use [see \P menu], (default 12 for standard, 10 for alternate) SR n Subscript / Superscript Roll in 48ths of an inch UJ OFF/ON "MICROJUSTIFICATION" off/on (default ON) Use to insure that printed column alignment exactly matches screen, e.g. for tabular material\ Put UJ OFF before table, put UJ ON after table

-'JD SCREEN 4 DOT COMMANDS FOR INCREMENTAL PRINTERS
+\JD SCREEN 4 DOT COMMANDS FOR INCREMENTAL PRINTERS